atomisthq/docs/docs/developer/client.md

 ## Client configuration

-The automation client will use the configuration you created when you ran `atomist config` as part of the [prerequisites][atomist-config].
+The automation client will use the configuration you created when you ran `atomist config` as part of the [prerequisites][prereq].
 The configuration file, typically located under your home/user profile directory at `.atomist/client.config.json`.
 It is a standard JSON file that will look something like: